The Nissan 350z is responsive, handles well and will make enough noise to put a smile on your friend’s face.

 Optional on the performance model is the impressive Brembo brake package, which is still a popular upgrade for 350z owners who didn’t opt for this when ordering (or buying used).

-How to spot a Performance model: If instead of a “TCS” button under the steering wheel on the dashboard there is a “VDC” button, but there is no switch for heated seats, it is a Nissan 350z Performance.
+How to spot a Performance model: If instead of a “TCS” button under the steering wheel on the dashboard there is a “VDC” button, but there is no switch for heated seats, its a Nissan 350z Performance.

 The Touring model was kind of a combination of the Performance model and luxury.

 Electronic, heated leather seats were standard on all Touring models, as were the Nissan VDC, a viscous LSD, 18-inch wheels and xenon headlights.